Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 ![message to say successfully signed out](/documentation/images/signedout.png)

 ### Home Page

 The home page consists of a hero image of a beautiful landscape, with the hero text of Location, Location, Location.
 Share your favourite places.
 Find new places.
+Underneath is a button to redirect to the posts page.

 ![hero image](/documentation/images/hero_image.png)

 Under the hero image, there is a short text to tell the user how this website works.
 If the user is not logged in they can only see the home page and the post list page.
 A signed in user can also see the post detail page, can like/unlike posts, can leave comments, can create their own post, can edit their own post and delete their own post.
-Finally their is a button for the user to get to the posts page.

 ![home information](/documentation/images/home.png)

 ### Posts Page

 This page can be seen by both logged in and unlogged in users.
 I wanted the unlogged user to get a look at what the blog offered so that they might then register and login.
 This page shows the title, location, authors name, date the post was created, image, how many likes and a short excerpt.
 If the author does not attach an image a stock picture is used.
 In mobile view each post is the full width of the screen and the user can scroll down to see the other posts.